martin-ev/ADA-project/README.md

 * Data exploration and primary visualisation
 * Ideas and questions refinment
 * Data visualisation and results production

-# Questions for TAa
+# Questions for TAs
-* What tool can we use to share our results
+* What tool can we use to share our results?